-This WG will (i) develop principles for linking information about databases, content standards (as defined in section 2.2) and journal and funder policies in a sample area of the life sciences, and (ii) deliver a curated and prototype registry to access and cross-search the information, leveraging on BioSharing.
+This WG will develop principles for linking information about databases, content standards (as defined in section 2.2) and journal and funder policies in a sample area of the life sciences.
+In addition the principles will be implemented in a curated and prototype registry to access and cross-search the information, leveraging on BioSharing.

-The result will help stakeholders to make informed decisions, for example:
+We will therefore help the following stakeholders to make informed decisions, including: